Using Plantain to Make an Herbal ‘Sting Stick’ for Insect Bites

 Plantain is a veritable Swiss army knife of medicinal herbs.
 Seriously, just look at this list of actions and their associated uses:

 If you have it growing around you, it’s not a bad idea to dry and store plantain for the off season.
-You can even juice it and freeze the juice in ice cubes to thaw out when needed for use internally or as a topical compress.
-In my humble opinion, it’s THE herb to always have on hand!
+Better yet, you can juice it and freeze the juice in ice cubes to thaw out as needed for use internally or as a topical compress.
+Many of plantain’s best healing properties are actually water soluble, so a juiced ice cube is an ideal way to preserve its medicinal value for later.

 Self heal

-My Sting Stick also harnesses the healing power of another common weed: self-heal (Prunella vulgaris).
-It’s one of those lesser-known herbs that not too many people recognize by name, but once they see it, they realize it’s been growing nearby all along.
+The Sting Stick also harnesses the healing power of another common weed: self-heal (Prunella vulgaris).
+It’s one of those lesser-known herbs that many people don’t recognize by name, but once they see it, they realize it’s been growing nearby all along!

 Like plantain, self heal has a long history of traditional use as a drawing herb to pull out foreign objects from the skin and prevent infection.
-Indigenous people of the Great Lakes region of Canada and the United States known as Anishinaabe call self heal ingijibinaa, which means “the great drawer-outer.”
+According to Mary Siisip Geniusz’ book Plants Have so Much to Give Us, All We Have to Do is Ask: Anishinaabe Botanical Teachings, the indigenous people of the Great Lakes region of Canada and the US known as Anishinaabe call self heal ingijibinaa, which means “the great drawer-outer.”

 Bentonite clay is a great addition to any therapeutic preparation designed to draw out and absorb toxins and impurities.
 Bentonite is actually the commercial name for the mineral montmorillonite, which was discovered near Fort Benton, Montana, hence its common name.
 Bentonite is composed primarily of silica, sodium, magnesium, calcium and small amounts of aluminum, potassium and other trace elements.
 Studies suggest it helps to speed up healing following an allergic reaction, such as contact dermatitis or insect bites.